ImperatorLang/basic-smart-contracts/README.md

 We plan to continuously publish new smart contracts, so make sure to watch this repository to be notified.

 ## Getting started
-The supplied code can be used in your existing development setup if you already have one.
+The supplied code can be used in your existing development / production environment if you already have one.
-If you do not have a running environment you can use the following instructions to set it up
+If you do not have a running environment you can use the following instructions to set one up
 - [Install Plutus](doc/installing-plutus.md)
 - [Clone and build this repository](doc/building-the-basic-smart-contracts-repo.md)